TheSos/allegrojs/README.md

 ### What is jAllegro?

-*jAllegro* is a minimal javascript port of a really popular gaem programming library called Allegro 4 from the first decade of our century.
-Allegro 4 is a simpel game programming library that abstracts a set of functions in C programming language to the developer allowing for simple and rapid creation of video games, without the need to program entity systems, classes and so on.
+*jAllegro* is a minimal javascript port of a really popular game programming library called Allegro 4 from the first decade of our century.
+Allegro 4 is a simple game programming library that abstracts a set of functions in C programming language to the developer allowing for simple and rapid creation of video games, without the need to program entity systems, classes and so on.
 Allegro 5 is the current Allegro version, but it varies greatly in how the API works, thus alienating many hardcore Allegro users.
 This library aims to provide a simple wrapper for a subset of canvas operations making it look like good old Allegro.

 ### How do you use jAllegro?